darthlukan/gitops-workshop/README.md

 DEMO SAMPLE APP RECONCILIATION

-### Prepare your environment
+### Prepare Your Environment

-> _If you have trouble following along in this section execute the `ansible/participant-setup.yaml` playbook like so:_
+*IMPORTANT!* _You must first fork this repository, [https://github.com/darthlukan/gitops-workshop](https://github.com/darthlukan/gitops-workshop), to your GitHub account._

 ```
 $ cd ansible
 $ ansible-playbook -i inventory participant-setup.yaml -e kubeconfig=/path/to/kubeconfig -e participant="YOUR_USERNAME"
 ```

+> *INSTRUCTION:* Execute the playbook referenced above during the workshop in the interest of time.
+The steps executed by the
+> playbook are described below.

 Make sure you are logged into the cluster with a user that has `self-provisioner` set, then execute the following to create your namespace and set yourself as a namespace admin: